bibi21000/sphinxcontrib-osint/example/index.rst

 This is an example OSInt quest for `sphinxcontrib-osint <https://bibi21000.github.io/sphinxcontrib-osint/>`_.
 No important informations here.
 All this data have been collected for this example only and for testing purpose.
-Please don't remove an information via PR.
+Please don't remove any information via PR.
 Open an issue on github if you think it should have been updated.

 Have a nice quest